-Amazingly flaky, light and tender gluten free pie crust isn’t difficult to make when you use the right ingredients and follow some easy how-to steps.
-And I’m here to give you all the tips and tricks!
+Amazingly flaky, light and tender gluten free pie crust recipe isn’t difficult to make when you use the right ingredients and follow some easy how-to steps with this recipe.

-Just look at this gorgeous, flaky pie crust.
+Just look at this gorgeous, flaky gluten free pie crust.
 It’s within reach, and YOU can make it, even if you’ve never made a homemade pie crust in your life!

 As I travel the country speaking to gluten-free groups and teaching gluten-free cooking classes, it seems that rolling out pie crusts is the one thing that scares people the most about baking.
 There are many techniques I’ve developed over the years, and I’ve gotten it down to quite a science!

-One way to easily roll out and transfer crusts is by using a pie crust bag.
+One way many folks find it easy to roll out and transfer crusts is by using a pie crust bag.

 Another favorite of mine is using a silicone pastry mat and my favorite rolling pin covers.
 Together, they are so versatile and make it easy to transfer pie crusts or to roll out sugar cookies or ravioli or or or … you get the idea!

-I also have a video showing how to use these mats and rolling pin covers for rolling out GF pie crusts.
+I also have a video showing how to use these mats and rolling pin covers for rolling out gluten-free pie crusts.

 But the most important trick to making a deliciously flaky and remarkably easy-to-roll-out gluten-free pie crust, is to start with the right ingredients.